Tech-at-DU/d3-tutorial/11-Areas/readme.md

 [ margin, width - margin ]
 ```

-So the left edge should be margin/40px from the left and the right should be 40px from the right.
+The left edge should be margin (40px) from the left and the right should be 40px from the right (width - 40px).

 <details>
   <summary>